-High center of gravity means that much of the load's weight is carried high above the road.
+High center of gravity means that much of the load's weight is carried high up off the road.
 This makes the vehicle top-heavy and easy to roll over.
 Liquid tankers are especially easy to roll over.
 Tests have shown that tankers can turn over at the speed limits posted for curves.
-Take highway curves and on-ramp/off-ramp curves well below the posted speeds.
+Take highway curves and on ramp/off ramp curves well below the posted speeds.